Esri/solutions-widgets-wpf/README.md

 A copy of the license is available in the repository's [license.txt](license.txt) file.

+Note: Portions of this code use Json.NET whose use is governed by the MIT License.
+For more details, see [http://json.codeplex.com/license](http://json.codeplex.com/license).

 [](Esri Tags: ArcGIS Defense and Intelligence Situational Awareness ArcGIS Runtime WPF Military) [](Esri Language: C#)